fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 The `chart.spec.version` can be a fixed semver, or any semver range (i.e. `>=4.0.0 <5.0.0`).
 It is ignored for `HelmRelease` resources that reference a `GitRepository` or `Bucket` source.

+Annotations and labels can be added by configuring the respective `.spec.chart.metadata` fields.

 ## Values overrides